sarimgamerop-cloud/Master_Manager/README.md

 ### 🎙️ Voice-Assisted Entry (Dictate Price)
 Hands-free amount entry.
 Simply click the microphone icon next to the Amount field and say your price (e.g., "Fifty dollars and twenty cents").
 The app extracts the numeric value automatically.

+**NOTE**

+``This feature is only experimental and should not be relied on it , it should not work in some cases``

 ### 🤖 Gemini AI Assistant
 Ask questions about your spending patterns in natural language.
-Gemini analyzes your monthly, yearly, and category-wise data to give you personalized financial advice.
+Gemini analyzes your monthly, yearly, and category-wise data to give you personalized financial advice. **Requires free API key**.

 ### 🔍 Advanced Search & Filtering
 Easily navigate thousands of transactions.
 Filter by category or use the live search bar to find specific descriptions instantly.